publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch23/schII/m__us_usc_t19_s3721.md

             (C) __Exception__

-                In the case of an article described in subsection (b)(2) of this section, sewing thread shall not be treated as findings or trimmings under subparagraph (A).
+                In the case of an article described in subsection (b)(2), sewing thread shall not be treated as findings or trimmings under subparagraph (A).

         (2) __De minimis rule__